 18. Can you vape too much?

 It’s certainly possible to vape more than is good for you.
 Everything in moderation, as they say, and you should know your own limits when it comes to vaping.
-Whether it’s nicotine or CBD, every active ingredient should be enjoyed in a certain amount, and while that amount differs for everyone, creating and maintaining a balanced relationship with potent substances is always a good idea.
+Every active ingredient should be enjoyed in a certain amount, and while that amount differs for everyone, creating and maintaining a balanced relationship with potent substances is always a good idea.

 With CBDfx vape juice, however, it’s hard to believe that you could ever get enough.
 Not only do we use the best-sourced and highest-quality ingredients in the industry, but we also only use natural flavors and skip all the additives to make the vaping experience we provide as clean as possible.
 We have so many flavors and different kinds of CBD vape juice to choose from that you have enough options to keep you busy for years.